- Melanoma is one of the three major types of skin cancer.

 Of the three major forms of skin cancer, melanoma is the rarest but also the most aggressive.
 It is diagnosed in more than 96,000 people in the United States each year, and patients generally have a good prognosis if it is detected and treated early, before it has a chance to spread to other parts of the body.

 Melanoma arises in skin cells known as melanocytes, which make the pigment melanin and give skin its color.
 These cells are found in the deepest part of the epidermis (the top layer of skin).

-Squamous cell carcinoma and basal cell carcinoma are two other types of skin cancer.
-They form in the upper and middle layers of the epidermis, respectively.
+The two other major forms of skin cancer are squamous cell carcinoma and basal cell carcinoma, the most common form of skin cancer.
+They form in the upper and lower layers of the epidermis, respectively.
 Both are classified as “nonmelanoma” and rarely spread to other parts of the body.
-Possible signs of nonmelanoma include unusual changes in the skin, such as areas that are small, raised, smooth or red, or skin that is rough, red and scaly.

 What do early signs of melanoma and other types of skin cancer look like?

 Melanoma typically begins as a mole and can occur anywhere on the body.
 Squamous cell carcinoma may appear as a firm red bump, a scaly patch, or open sore, or a wart that may crust or bleed easily.
 Basal cell carcinoma may appear as a small white or flesh-colored bump that grows slowly and may bleed.

 Surgery — performed to remove the melanoma while leaving as much nearby skin intact as possible.
 The surgeon may also remove one or more nearby lymph nodes to look for signs that the cancer has spread.